Thomatang/Cadavre-exquis-ThomasBouchard/README.md

 It was a large lovely garden,
  with soft green grass.
  Here and there over the grass stood beautiful flowers like stars,

+Been writing all day.

+Rubbish on the readme.

+I hope my polluting stops soon.